dfki-ric/xrock_io_library/README.md

 ## Getting Started

-After installation you can simply open XRock-Gui and will find access to your XTypes database in the header bar.
+After installation, you can simply open XRock-Gui and will find access to your XTypes database in the header bar.

 ## Requirements
 - CMake >=3.10